 * Chinese poet, sculptor, and painter Lu Huan creates exquisite sculptures of exotic insects and reptiles, each one painstakingly carved to follow the veins of semi-precious stone running through a single rock. duration 25:24 STEREO TVG

-2:00 amPioneers of Television [#404H] Acting Funny This episode peeks behind the curtain to reveal the backstage techniques of America's favorite comedic actors.
+2:00 amPioneers of Television [#404] Acting Funny This episode peeks behind the curtain to reveal the backstage techniques of America's favorite comedic actors.
 The program features the manic improvisational style of Robin Williams, along with his comic predecessor Jonathan Winters.
 They're a fascinating contrast to Tina Fey, who explains her measured, highly prepared approach.
-The episode also highlights the all-time #1 Emmy winner for comedy acting: Cloris Leachman. duration 56:46 STEREO TVPG
+The episode also highlights the all-time #1 Emmy winner for comedy acting: Cloris Leachman. duration 56:46 STEREO TVPG (Secondary audio: none)

-3:00 amSecrets of the Dead [#1304] The Lost Gardens of Babylon This film examines a world wonder so elusive, most people have decided it must be mythical.
+3:00 amSecrets of the Dead [#1304H] The Lost Gardens of Babylon This film examines a world wonder so elusive, most people have decided it must be mythical.
 Centuries of digging have turned up nothing.
 But they were digging in the wrong place.
-Now, this film proves the spectacular Hanging Gardens of Babylon did exist, shows us where they were, what they looked like and how they were constructed. duration 56:46 STEREO TVPG-V (Secondary audio: none)
+Now, this film proves the spectacular Hanging Gardens of Babylon did exist, shows us where they were, what they looked like and how they were constructed. duration 55:46 STEREO TVPG-V (Secondary audio: DVI)

 The Beethoven Problem - Vienna, circa 1800.
 When Peg and Cat are helping their pal Ludwig Van Beethoven write a symphony, Cat laughs in a certain pattern that gives Beethoven a great idea.
 Primary Content: Patterns; Secondary Content: Ordinal Numbers. duration 28:46 STEREO TVY (Secondary audio: DVI)